nosas/blog/deep_learning_python/ch2/article.md

 1. The smaller tensor is repeated alongside these new axes to match the full shape of the larger tensor

 Values from `b` are not actually copied - and `b` is not actually reshaped - as that would be resource-intensive and computationally wasteful.
-Rather, NumPy is smart enough to use the original scalar value without making copies so that broadcasting operations are as memory and resource efficient as possible.
+Rather, NumPy is smart enough to use the original scalar value without making copies so that broadcasting operations are as memory and resource-efficient as possible.

 ```python
 import numpy as np